ten-protocol/go-ten/design/Events_design.md

    made by the wallet_extension, so it doesn't have to be compatible with Ethereum.
 For our RPC client it will be an authenticated subscription.

 2. The "Obscuro Host" is responsible in setting up the subscriptions and dispatching the events it receives from the enclave.

 3. Upon ingesting a rollup included in a block, the enclave runs all the usual filtering logic on each emitted event, and determines if there is any subscription that requested it.

 4. Then, there is an extra step (inside the enclave as well) to determine whether the event is relevant for any account which is authenticated for that subscription.

 5. The last step is to encrypt the event with the authenticated viewing key and stream it from the host and then sent to the wallet extension, where it is decrypted, and streamed further to the App.

-### Security and Usability of the proposed design
+## Security and usability of the proposed design

 App developers will be able to use the existing libraries unchanged, as long as they connect through a wallet extension with registered viewing keys.